tango-controls/jupyTango/README.md

 ![b4nb](https://github.com/tango-controls/jupyTango/blob/master/resources/gif/jupyTango.gif)

-## About Tango
-[Tango](https://www.tango-controls.org) is a free open source device-oriented controls toolkit for controlling any kind of hardware or software and building SCADA (supervisory control and data acquisition) systems.
-Tango Controls is operating system independent and supports C++, Java and Python for all the components.

 ## About bokeh
 Control system clients require both static and dynamic (i.e live/asynchronous) data visualization.
 Since Jupyter doesn't provide any 'official' data visualization solution, we need to select one.
 Among the available solutions, [bokeh](http://bokeh.pydata.org/en/latest) presents the highest potential for our application.
 See 'jupytango/session.py' for details about jupyTango asynchronous features.